Undergraduate Course Catalog 2010-2011

 The College of Engineering and Physical Sciences provides its students with the opportunity to spend the fall semester of their junior year at the Budapest University of Technology and Economics (BME) in Budapest, Hungary.
 Courses at BME are taught in English and receive prior approval for degree credit.
 Students studying in Budapest maintain their status as UNH students, pay UNH tuition, and will be able to graduate from UNH on schedule.
-A general education course on the language, geography, and culture of Hungary, taken at BME, is strongly suggested.
-The foreign student office at BME appoints a Hungarian adviser for each student and assists students in obtaining housing either in dormitories or apartments.
 For more information, visit the program’s Web site at www.ceps.unh.edu/academics/budapest/.

 Scotland, Heriot-Watt University Exchange Program

 College of Engineering and Physical Sciences students are eligible to participate in a spring semester exchange with Heriot-Watt University in Edinburgh, Scotland.
 The current program is designed for civil and environmental engineering majors.
 For more information, contact Ray Cook at (603) 862-1411 or the Center for International Education, Hood House.

 Students interested in mathematics education (elementary, middle/junior high, or secondary), Earth science teaching, or general science teaching should refer to the appropriate department for a description of the program requirements.

 In addition to pursuing a single major, students may combine programs of study as follows: